How Brazil's 'devastation bill' puts Amazon at risk of deforestation

 What could this mean for the Amazon and climate change?

-Developing parts of the rainforest and other ecologically sensitive areas in Brazil threatens to accelerate deforestation, endanger minority communities and undermine the fight against climate change, experts say.
+Developing parts of the rainforest and other ecologically sensitive areas in Brazil threatens to accelerate deforestation, endanger minority communities and undermine the fight against climate change, experts said.

 Most emissions are due to clearing natural vegetation, including forests, to make way for farms, as well as methane emissions from a 240 million-strong cattle herd, according to Brazil's Climate Observatory SEEG system.